owencho/SimpleChat/Readme.md

 ChatFrame GUI
 =============
-To create and display a ChatFrame invoke `ChatFrame.createFrame()` method as follow:
+To create and display a ChatFrame, invoke `ChatFrame.createFrame()` method as follow:
 ```java
 SpyingPublisher publisher = new SpyingPublisher();
 ChatFrame matt = ChatFrame.createFrame("Matthew", publisher);